 A stay at andBeyond Ngorongoro Crater Lodge in Tanzania offers the opportunity to meet the Hadzabe and immerse yourself in their way of life.
 Here, you’ll learn about their hunting methods and how to forage for tubers, honey and berries in the surrounding shrubbery.
 After a day of dancing, learning the intricacies of beadwork and listening to stories, you can unwind in your banana leaf-domed stilted suite, inspired by the Masai mud and stick manyatta and decorated with rich fabrics and African antiquities, reminiscing about your experience.

-- An immersive trip to experience the fascinating culture of the Hadzabe people
+- An immersive trip to encounter the fascinating culture of the Hadzabe people

-- Learning about hunting methods, how to forage for tubers, honey and berries
+- Learning about hunting methods and how to forage for tubers, honey and berries

-- Unwinding in your banana leaf-domed stilted suite at Ngorongoro Crater Lodge, inspired by the Masai mud and stick manyatta
+- Unwinding in your stilted suite at Ngorongoro Crater Lodge which was inspired by the Masai mud-and-stick manyatta

-- Being a sub-tropical climate it gets pretty toasty on the savannah.
-Don’t forget your hat and sunscreen
+- Being a sub-tropical climate it gets pretty toasty on the savannah so don’t forget your hat and sunscreen